Lemon Cheesecake

 directions

-In a large bowl, beat cream cheese and sugar until smooth.
+In a large mixing bowl, beat the cream cheese and sugar until smooth and creamy.

-Pour filling over crust and smooth the top.
+Pour the cheesecake batter over the cooled crust and smooth the top.

-Place pan in a water bath and bake for 55–65 minutes, or until center is slightly jiggly but edges are set.
+Bake for 50-60 minutes, or until the center is slightly jiggly but set.

-Turn off oven, crack door, and let cheesecake cool inside for 1 hour.
-Then chill in fridge for at least 4 hours or overnight.
+Turn off the oven, crack the door, and let the cheesecake cool inside for 1 hour.

 Servings and timing